Agermiller/Simpletron_Compiler/README.md

 # Simpletron_Compiler

 The code you see is my take on a two part problem from Deitel's C++ Programming book.
 Programs written in a programming language called 'Simple' will be converted to Simple Machine Language (SML) and executed.
+This project is not a true compiler but a virtual one, since the machine language code is not actually commanding any harware directly, but is instead using C++.

 ##Part 1